-We’ve a wealth of experience from working with the stakeholders to understand the real requirements, to working with the vendor(s) and integrating the pieces that need to be and to defining the in-house processes required to support automated or manual translation of content direct from the CMS.
+We have a wealth of experience from working with the stakeholders to understand the real requirements, to working with the vendor(s) and integrating the pieces that need to be and to defining the in-house processes required to support the automated or manual translation of content direct from the CMS.

 What You Need to Know Before Hosting Your Digital Properties in China

 In this blog, we will discuss the most common content performance issues when hosting in China, and the ways to mitigate it.

 The Benefits of CCMS, Structured Content, and DITA

 For the purposes of this article, we’re focusing on content management systems (CMS) geared toward the management of documents or publications, such as technical documentation, user guides, product specifications, etc.